aliy98/nav2_keepout_zone/README.md

   <img src="https://user-images.githubusercontent.com/65722399/178327880-8ded7e6f-fe41-4053-ac80-51c196ef59f2.gif" width="350" title="speed_filter">
 </p>

-The above GIF represents the result of simulation in Rviz, and shows that the robot speed decreases in the restricted areas.
+The above GIF represents the result of simulation in Rviz, and shows that the robot does not move through the keepout areas.